-Minute Taker: Heather Tinning, Executive Team Assistant
+Minute Taker Heather Tinning, (Executive Team Assistant),

-1 Welcome and Apologies for Absence
+1 Apologies

-The Chair welcomed members to the meeting.
-Apologies were intimated on behalf of Ann Walsh, Secretary to the Board.

-The Executive Team Assistant confirmed the meeting was quorate with enough members present to allow decisions to be made.
+The Chair welcomed members to the meeting, in particular Naomi Johnson as a new member of the Audit Committee.
+The Secretary to the Board confirmed the meeting was quorate with enough members present to allow decisions to be made.